 4. CUSTOMER DATA & PRIVACY.

 4.3.
 Risk of Exposure.
-Customer recognizes and agrees that hosting data online involves risks of unauthorized disclosure or exposure and that, in accessing and using the System, Customer assumes such risks.
-Company offers no representation, warranty, or guarantee that Customer Data will not be exposed or disclosed through errors or the actions of third parties.
+Customer recognizes and agrees that hosting data online involves risks of unauthorized disclosure or exposure and that, in accessing and using the Services, Customer assumes such risks.
+Company offers no representation, warranty, or guarantee that Customer Data will not be exposed or disclosed through errors or the actions of third Parties.

 4.5.
 Customer Data.
 Company takes seriously the security of Customer Data and, thus, has taken measures Company deems reasonable and necessary to safeguard the Customer Data in the System against loss or unauthorized exposure.
 Company will return all Customer Data and destroy all other whole or partials copies thereof in its possession promptly following the 30th day after termination of the Services.

 4.6.
 Excluded Data.
 Customer represents and warrants that Customer Data does not and will not include, and Customer has not and will not upload or transmit to Company’s computers or other media, any data or material that is illegal or for an illegal purpose or otherwise is deemed objectionable as reasonably determined by Company.